vineeths96/Large-Unsigned-Integer-Arithmetic/README.md

 This program performs the arithmetic operations (addition and multiplication) on large integers represented by singly linked lists.
 The entire program is written in three files - `client.c`, `header.c`, and `implement.c`.
 Comments have been added frequently to help in understanding the logic behind implementation.
 The maximum number of operands and the size of the input string expression has been limited to 5 and 100 respectively.
 They can be modified by varying `OPMAX`  and `SMAX` values in `header.c` file, if required.
 This program repeats indefinitely till exited manually.
 Refer [Problem statement](./Problem%20Statement.pdf) file for detailed information.

+The function when executed expects the user to input a string of expression containing large integers and arithmetic operators.
+The large integers should be comma separated with a base of 10000 and should be terminated with a '$' sign.
+The arithmetic operators allowed are addition(+) and multiplication(*).
+The operands and operators are separated and inserted into corresponding linked lists with str_split(), get_number() and get_operator() functions.
+The operands and stored in an array of linked lists.
+The evaluate() function is called when an '=' is encountered and it performs the operations by reading one operator and two operands from the linked lists.
+The addition is performed by addition() and multiplication by multiplication() functions.
+The final result after execution is printed on screen and then the lists are deleted to free up used space.

 ### Built With
 This project was built with